emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-swagger-ui.md

 - http://localhost:{gateway.entry.port}/swaggerui/swaggerui

-Obviously, you need to replace the {gateway.entry.port} with the port that you have configured yourself.
+You need to replace the {gateway.entry.port} with the port that you have configured yourself.
 So when you choose port 9092 the URL would be:

 - http://localhost:9092/swaggerui/swaggerui